dotnet/machinelearning-samples/modelbuilder/readme.md

 * Microsoft SQL Server Data Tools for Visual Studio 2017 is not supported.

 ## Issues
-Please file any issues you observer with the Model Builder extension @ the https://github.com/dotnet/machinelearning repo
+Please file any issues you observe with the Model Builder extension @  https://aka.ms/modelbuilderissues